 Visual Language, a term introduced by Robert Horn, refers to "language based on tight integration of words and visual elements".
 The visual elements include shapes, as well as images (e.g., icons, clip art).

-To truly appreciate these examples, you really need a full-text version of the same information, but hopefully you can imagine a prose text dense with the same information (realising that much of the information is contained in connections and juxtapositions as well as in the emotional connotations of particular images, all of which would, in a purely prose text, require explicit words to articulate).
+To truly appreciate these examples, you really need a full-text version of the same information, but hopefully you can imagine a prose text dense with the same information (realizing that much of the information is contained in connections and juxtapositions as well as in the emotional connotations of particular images, all of which would, in a purely prose text, require explicit words to articulate).

 There are many advantages in integrating word and image, such as: